The Yield

-The Yield is a 2019 novel by Tara June Winch.

-She won the 2020 Miles Franklin Award for this book.
+The Yield is a 2019 novel by Aboriginal Australian author Tara June Winch.
+The novel follows a Wiradjuri woman returning home to Australia amidst a family tragedy.
+Winch won the 2020 Miles Franklin Award for this book.
 The book also won the 2020 Voss Literary Prize and the 2020 Prime Minister's Literary Award for fiction.

 Synopsis

-The novel follows the story of a young Wiradjuri woman returning home to Australia to attend a funeral, and finding her ancestral lands threatened by mining.
+The novel follows the story of a young Wiradjuri woman returning home to Australia from the United Kingdom to attend a funeral, and finding her ancestral lands threatened by mining.
 The novel explores language and features a Wiradjuri language dictionary, as well as themes of colonialism, environmental issues and intergenerational trauma.